-This recipe for chicken quinoa meatballs may seem a bit bizarre; but, trust me they are beyond tasty, and loaded with healthy goodness.
-Being that I am on a meatball kick, still, I have been mulling around this recipe for some time now.
-It happened one day when I had leftover quinoa, and was stumped as to what I should do with it.
+This recipe for chicken quinoa meatballs may seem a bit bizarre.
+Trust me this recipe is beyond tasty and it is loaded with healthy goodness.
+I have been on a meatball kick, and have been mulling around this recipe for a while.
+It happened after I had leftover quinoa, and was stumped as to what I should do with it.
 Normally I gently warm up leftover quinoa for breakfast, but, am bored with that idea.
-Hence the birth of a new meatball recipe.
+So this recipe was created.

 I have expressed my profound love of the meatball for some time now, and trust me it is not going to stop.
 Last month we were gearing up for a heavy work load that would involve traveling.
 Which in turn meant getting home late in the evening.
 When we lived in San Francisco late night returns were easy as we’d stop by the grocery store near our house and pick up the usual “return home” dinner; roasted chicken, endives, blue cheese, a baguette and a bottle of red.
 Now we are not near a market, so I need prepare in advance for these returns home.
 The meatball is perfect as I can make up a batch, enjoy half of the recipe the same day as cooking and pop the others into the freezer.
 All we need to do is warm up the little balls of goodness, and make some rice or pasta.
 Back to that leftover quinoa.
 I had this idea as I was gathering ingredients to toss into the chicken meatball recipe I was working on that quinoa would be a welcome boost of protein as well I thought the texture would be a great addition to otherwise “slimy” ground chicken.
 As I was grabbing ingredients out of the pantry, and chopping herbs and other savories, I noticed a sad carrot in the bottom of the veggie bin and in it went!
 I have often thought, if we had kids, I’d get a kick out of hiding vegetables in their food and then doing the “nanny nanny nanny, you ate spinach” back at them!